Exploring Identity, Building Community

 Instead, we need to meet teens where they are, connecting Jewish wisdom to the challenges and joys of their daily lives, such as self-esteem, body image, friendship, romance, and academic stress, while encouraging teens to question fundamental ideas of identity and society.

-This is what teens find so meaningful in Moving Traditions’ experiential signature programs, Rosh Hodesh and Shevet Achim.
+This is what teens find so meaningful in Moving Traditions’ experiential signature programs, Rosh Hodesh and Shevet.
 Teens meet monthly in groups of 10 peers, guided by a trained adult mentor, using games, art, creative ritual, drama, debate, and discussion.

 The Jewish Future